rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 ### New "feature" request
 ---

-It seems that some extra-terrestrial users (close acquaintances of HAL, I am led to believe) took offense at the rather limited scope of the greeting and made complaints to customer service team.
-An issue was raised to this effect and you were assigned.
+It seems that some extra-terrestrial users (close acquaintances of HAL, I am led to believe) took offense at the rather limited scope of the greeting and made complaints to the customer service team.
+An issue was raised to this effect and assigned to you.

 ### Start work in feature branch
 ---